 Temporary agreements of one year or less are not covered by the Code, often referred to as tenancies at will (TAWs) or temporary tenancies.
-These are short-term agreements which can be terminated at short notice, and which are used to cover either temporary arrangements or interim arrangements, while longer term agreements are finalised.
-Companies must make clear in writing that the tenant is taking on a temporary agreement and is therefore not covered by this code of practice (if the length of agreement is one year or less.
+These are short-term agreements, terminable on short notice, and which are used to cover either temporary arrangements or interim arrangements, while longer term agreements are finalised.
+Companies need to make clear in writing that the tenant is taking on a temporary agreement and is therefore not covered by this code of practice (if the lessee has been in the premises for one year or less).

 ii.
-Free of Tie tenancy agreements
+Free of Tie lease agreements

-These types of tenancy are not covered by this code due to the lack of any form of tie to purchase products from the pub company.
+These types of lease are not covered by this code due to the lack of any form of tie to purchase products from the pub company.